 Mr. Baureis said that he is excited about the opportunity and looks forward to being able to more efficiently represent clients in both Benton and Washington Counties, as well as the surrounding areas.

-Keith, Miller, Butler, Schneider & Pawlik, PLLC, is a multi-focus law firm with offices in Fayetteville and Rogers, Ark.
-With attorneys practicing in nearly every major legal area, KMBSP is here to help, no matter what your legal need may be.
+Miller, Butler, Schneider, Pawlik, & Rozzell, PLLC,is a multi-focus law firm with offices in Fayetteville and Rogers, Ark.
+With attorneys practicing in nearly every major legal area, Miller Butler is here to help, no matter what your legal need may be.